 It is also known as Toolah or Striped Ringtail possum.
-This possum is mostly found in North Queensland and has thick fur which is soft and greenish and color.
-The greenish appearance is given by the combination of black, gray, yellow and white colors on its fur.
+This possum is mostly found in North Queensland and has thick fur, which is soft and greenish and colour.
+The greenish appearance is given by combining black, grey, yellow and white colours on its fur.

 8. Scaly-Tailed Possum

 This particular possum is found mostly in Kimberly, Western Australia, and Northwestern Australia.
 Its scientific name is Wyulda Squamicaudata.

 Scientifically, it is referred to as Gymnobelideus Leadbeater.
 The Leadbeater was presumed to be extinct in 1939, after the Black Friday fires.

 It is scientifically known as Dactylopsila Trivirgata.
 This species is found in Townsville in Queensland.
 It is usually referred to as so because it blacks in colour with three white stripes that run from its head to the tail.
 The white stripes usually form a Y’ shape on its head.

 Scientifically, it is known as Pseudochirulus Herbertensis.
 They are also commonly referred to as the Mongan.
 There are two subtypes of this possum found in Kuranda south, known as Pseudocheirus herbertensis herbertensis, and the other found in Mt.
 Lewis North, known as Pseudocheirus herbertensis cinereusI.

 This possum is also known as the lemur-like possum.
 Its scientific name is Hemibelideus lemuroides.
 This possum is also found in Queensland.